atharvakj/onset_Diabetes/README.md

 # onset_Diabetes
 # About the Dataset used in the project:
 Title: Pima Indians Diabetes Database <br />
- Sources: (a) Original owners: National Institute of Diabetes and Digestive and Kidney Diseases (b) Donor of database: <br />
+Sources: (a) Original owners: National Institute of Diabetes and Digestive and Kidney Diseases (b) Donor of database:
- Vincent Sigillito (vgs@aplcen.apl.jhu.edu) Research Center, RMI Group Leader Applied Physics Laboratory The Johns Hopkins <br />         <br />
- University Johns Hopkins Road Laurel, MD 20707 (301) 953-6231 (c) Date received: 9 May 1990.<br />
+Vincent Sigillito (vgs@aplcen.apl.jhu.edu) Research Center, RMI Group Leader Applied Physics Laboratory The Johns Hopkins University Johns Hopkins Road Laurel, MD 20707 (301) 953-6231 (c) Date received: 9 May 1990.
 Number of Instances: 768.<br />
 Number of Attributes: 8 plus class.<br />
 For Each Attribute: (all numeric-valued)<br />
 1. Number of times pregnant.
 2. Plasma glucose concentration a 2 hours in an oral glucose tolerance test.
 3. Diastolic blood pressure (mm Hg).